Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Available Tools and Datasets

 \section{Available Tools and Datasets}

-The reviews of research papers in the previous sections confirm that ML-based control solutions often overtake traditionally designed ones in terms of performance and efficiency.
+The review of research papers in the previous sections confirms that ML-based control solutions often overtake traditionally designed ones in terms of performance and efficiency.
 However, to reach such high performance levels, long training is required.
 For example, an RL agent needs many interactions with an environment to learn the best policies, while in SL, the tuning of an ML model requires access to large labelled datasets.
-In this section, we describe the available research tools and datasets that were used in the reviewed papers and are available for other researchers in the field.
+In this section, we describe the available research tools, datasets, and testbeds that were used in the reviewed papers and are available for other researchers in the field.